An Act Of God Plays Its Final Performance On August 2, 2015 After A Successful Run Both Commercially And Critically.

-Jim Parsons Plays Final Performance on August 2, 2015
+Jim Parsons Plays Final Broadway Performance On August 2, 2015